justintjoa-portfolio/ESFA-Verilog-FPGA-Implementation/README.md

 #28 // write the new array!

 willWrite = 0; // we are done writing!
+Set willWrite to 0 to prevent further mutations

 #28